Skip to content

 Push-to-Talk

 Push-to-talk is the primary way you speak to Odin.
-Hold your configured key, speak your message, and release — Odin transcribes what you said, captures your screen, and responds.
+It’s a press-to-toggle control: press the key once to start listening, speak, then press it again to stop.
+Odin transcribes what you said, captures your screen, and responds.

 How it works